 SICILIAN CASSATA.
 Nothing is simple in Sicily.
 So much has happened for innumerable centuries.
 Every population around the Mediterranean has had a kingdom there, Greeks, Romans, Byzantines, Arabs, Normands, Spanish, Bourbons.
 Each left memories, traditions, ingredients.
 The Arabs brought in almonds and citrus.
 Marzipan was developed under the Normands.
 The Spanish introduced chocolate, candied fruits and sponge cake.
 The cassata is a sophisticated cheese cake enclosed in a marzipan shell and decorated with candied fruits.
 It’s exquisite when fresh and made with good quality ingredients.
-This is another recipe of my friend Luana princess of il Baccanale in Assisi.
+This is another recipe of my friend Luana.
 She is such a perfectionist, she even makes the marzipan from scratch.

 For the sponge cake shell: